Redskywalker7/stat386-projects/_posts/2022-09-13-3-How_to_Use_Streamlit.md

 While Streamlit is most powerful when deployed as an online app hosted in a repository like github, for the purpose of this tutorial, lets create a simple a app that runs locally and determines whether an entered word is a palindrome or not.
 We'll start by importing the streamlit library, configuring our app, then integrating our function with Streamlit's framework.

-### Import the Streamlit Library
-Once Streamlit is installed, integrating your project with Streamlit's framework is fairly simple.
+### Configure your app

 To start, we'll import the library:
 ```
 import streamlit as st
 ```

-### Configure your app

 Streamlit has a respectable array of options when it comes to styling and configuring your app.
 In this case, we'll create a title for our app, then set it to a wide layout with the side bar expanded using the following syntax:
 ```